Roots and genes

 This Research Suggests Why Historians Have to Begin Acknowledging that Biology Is a Key Factor in a Person’s Politics

-John R. Hibbing, Kevin B. Smith, and John R. Alford
+by John R. Hibbing, Kevin B. Smith, and John R. Alford

 Lab experiments conducted around the world demonstrate a relationship between political beliefs and physiological response to disgusting, threatening, or simply disquieting aspects of life.